 To learn how to start a freelance writing business step-by-step, check out this ultimate guide to freelance writing.
 It’s an in-depth guide to help you get started and avoid all the mistakes I made.

 5. Improve Your Skills While Making Money

 Writing is a craft.
 Ghostwriting provides you the freedom to improve your skills and become a better writer.
-One of the best parts of ghostwriting is you can make money while you learn.
 It’s almost like a well-paid internship where you can practice writing in a client’s voice daily.

-Every writing job I’ve ever had has taught me something whether it be formatting articles, upping my actual writing skills, or learning how to be a ghostwriter in general.
+Every writing job I’ve ever had has taught me something, whether it be formatting articles, up-leveling my writing skills, or learning how to be a ghostwriter.

 One of the best things about being a writer is you don’t have to go to work every day at a cubicle farm listening to your co-worker next to you whine all day.